nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ---
 System: Software System (TrAcker)
 <br>
-Use case: UC01 - Add Tutorial lessons
+Use case: UC01 - Add tutorial lessons
 <br>
 Person: An undergraduate student in NUS enrolled in CS2040 as a student
 <br>
-Actor: CS2040 Tutorial Teaching Assistant (TA)
+Actor: CS2040 tutorial Teaching Assistant (TA)
 <br>
 Precondition: TA has access to the TrAcker application

 **MSS**

 1. TA starts TrAcker desktop application.
 2. TA enters command to create new tutorial.
-3. TA confirms creation of tutorial.
+3. TA confirms creation of a new tutorial.
 4. TrAcker displays the new tutorial event.

 Use case ends.